workkkfor2012/BitmexEasy-Martingale/README.md

 #### 3.  target profit
 - percent target profit or fixed value
 #### 4. stop loss
-- percent target profit or fixed value
+- percent stop loss or fixed value
 #### 5.  time control
 - set the time period if the volatility is suitable